publiplots.set_hatch_mode

 This setting affects all subsequent hatch pattern generation unless explicitly overridden.
 The mode determines the density of hatch patterns:

-• Mode 1: base × 1 patterns (e.g., ‘/’, ‘.’) - recommended
+• Mode 1: base × 1 patterns (e.g., '/', '.') — sparse.

-• Mode 2: base × 2 patterns (e.g., ‘//’, ‘..’) - medium density
+• Mode 2: base × 2 patterns (e.g., '//', '..') — medium.

-• Mode 3: base × 3 patterns (e.g., ‘///’, ‘…’) - dense
+• Mode 3: base × 3 patterns (e.g., '///', '...') — dense.

-• Mode 4: base × 4 patterns (e.g., ‘////’, ‘….’) - dense
+• Mode 4: base × 4 patterns (e.g., '////', '....') — very dense.

 Parameters:

 mode (int, optional) – Pattern density mode.
 Must be 1, 2, 3, or 4.
-If None, resets to DEFAULT_HATCH_MODE from config.
+If None, resets to the package default (1).

 Raises: